Tonyzyt9947/TeamProfileGenerator/README.md

 ### Installing

-To use the application, the user should open terminal/git bash, locate the ReadmeGenerator folder, perform ```npm install``` to install the required packages (inquirer).
+To use the application, the user should open terminal/git bash, locate the TeamProfileGenerator folder, perform ```npm install``` to install the required packages (inquirer).
 After installation completes, user may initiate the application with command ```node index.js```.

 <br/>